 Stergios joined Watsi on December 31st, 2014.
-Six years ago, Stergios joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Stergios joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Stergios' most recent donation traveled 8,800 miles to support Odam, a boy from Cambodia, to fund fracture repair surgery.

 Stergios has funded healthcare for 24 patients in 9 countries.